 4. Genetics also plays a role.

 Hair grows, yes.
 But at different speeds.
-My hubbie My husband’s hair grows faster you not: the following.
+My hubbies’s hair grows faster you not: the following.
 Instead of me grows more slowly my hair.
 Y?
 Nothing, each hair grows with you.
 And your hair may not grow as fast as the afro your friend … or as slowly as the hair of your colleague.
 Estate so you have to be, that is your hair.
+It docent matter matter if you are a looking for middle aged Afro American woman hairstyles or even black girl hairstyles your genetics will always play a role.

 5. The afro hair shrinks.
 Relax